bestbat/Homura/README.md

 # Things that are currently just out of the question :rabbit2:

 - Epic Games launcher | Reason: Its 64bit only even it offers 32bit binarys, can not be installed correctly and crashs at start without helpful logs.
-- My.com launcher | Reason: The launcher cant selfupdate and i currently cant maintain it.
+- My.com launcher | Reason: The launcher cant selfupdate and i won't maintain it.
 - [Reusing of the json files from lutris](https://github.com/Alexander88207/Homura/issues/9)
 - Glyph | Reason: I dont know where i should start tinkering it just dont work at all.
 - Rockstar Games Launcher | Reason: 64Bit only but gets maybe implemented soon.